rohan-deshpande/trux/examples/basics/connecting/README.md

-# HTML
+# Connecting

-A very simple example with ES5 syntax and no view library just to see how Trux works.
+Simple example to understand the basics of connecting components to stores.